mdn/data/css/at-rules.md

   "status": "standard"
 }
 ```

-The `descriptors` object consists of 7 required properties:
+Each `descriptors` object consists of 7 required properties:
 * `syntax` (string): The syntax / possible values of the descriptor.
-* `media` (string): The media groups like "all, visual" (multiple are comma separated).
+* `media` (string): The media groups the descriptor applies to, e.g. "all, visual" (multiple values are comma-separated).
 * `percentages` (string or array of strings):
-  * If an array, the elements are other descriptors this descriptor is taking the percentages from (array elements must be in descriptors list).
+  * If it is an array, the elements are the other descriptors this descriptor is taking the percentages from (array elements must be in a descriptors list).
-  * If a string, it indicates the percentage value of the descriptor.
+  * If it is a string, it indicates the percentage value of the descriptor.
 * `initial` (string or array of strings):
-  * If an array, the elements are other descriptors this descriptor is taking the initial values from (array elements must be in descriptors list).
+  * If it is an array, the elements are the other descriptors this descriptor is taking the initial values from (array elements must be in a descriptors list).
-  * If a string, it indicates the initial value of the descriptor.
+  * If it is a string, it indicates the initial value of the descriptor.
 * `computed` (string or array of strings):
-  * If an array, the elements are other descriptors this descriptor is computed from (array elements must be in descriptors list).
+  * If it is an array, the elements are the other descriptors this descriptor is computed from (array elements must be in a descriptors list).
-  * If a string, it indicates the computed value of the descriptor.
+  * If it is a string, it indicates the computed value of the descriptor.
 * `order` (enum string): Either `orderOfAppearance` or `uniqueOrder`.